 Read more and access the full list from the Advance Queensland website ( 551 KB).

-The Queensland biofuel mandate is a step towards growing our biofuels and wider industrial biotech and bioproducts industry.
+The Queensland biofuel mandates are a step towards growing our biofuels and wider industrial biotech and bioproducts industry.
 The mandates will provide certainty so the industry can invest, innovate and create jobs as part of a cleaner, greener future for Queensland.
 A flourishing biofuels industry will also create the foundation for a new high value biomanufacturing industry.

 Follow the department on social media to stay up to date on the latest industrial biotech and bioproducts industry news, events and resources.

 View related biotech and bioproducts industry programs on the Advance Queensland website.